Hamilton County Memorial Building

 The Hamilton County Memorial Building, more commonly called Memorial Hall, is located at Elm & Grant Streets, in Cincinnati, Ohio.
 The building is next to Cincinnati's Music Hall and across from Washington Park in the Over-the-Rhine neighborhood.
 It was built by the Grand Army of the Republic and Hamilton County in 1908, as a memorial to the military of the city and county.
 The building was built in the Beaux-Arts style.
-The building, including the Annie W and Elizabeth M Anderson Theater, is used for 300+ events per year.
+The building, including the Annie W and Elizabeth M Anderson Theater, is used for over 300 events per year.

 Constructed according to a design by Samuel Hannaford and Sons, the Memorial Building was intended to commemorate members of all branches of the U.S. armed services, as well as the pioneers who had established the United States.
 The hall contains a 556-seat theater that was designed for speaking, but is also used as a venue for concerts, film screenings and theatrical events.
-The theater's small size produces a sense of intimacy among the audience, and its acoustics are exceptional: words spoken on stage in a normal voice can easily be understood even at the back of the balcony.
+The theater's small size and acoustics allow for words spoken on stage in a normal voice to be easily be understood at the back of the balcony.

-In late 1978, the Memorial Building was listed on the National Register of Historic Places, qualifying for inclusion both because of its architecture and because of its place in the area's history.
+In late 1978, the Memorial Building was listed on the National Register of Historic Places, qualifying for inclusion both because of its architecture and its history.
 Its location on Washington Park places it in the historic district that embraces most of Over-the-Rhine, which was added to the Register five years after the Memorial Building was individually added.
+The hall is home to the American Classical Music Hall of Fame organization.

-An $11 million renovation to the building was completed in December 2016 and allowed for the preservation of its historic character.
-Additionally, extensive improvements have been made to increase audience and performer comfort, modernize amenities, and enhance performances.
-The renovations include new, larger restroom facilities, a new HVAC system to accommodate year-round events, new and more comfortable seating, the addition of a contemporary catering kitchen and backstage crossover space for performers.
-Lastly, the acquisition of new equipment, audio/visual components, and technology to ensure the best possible event experience.
+An $11 million renovation to the building was completed in December 2016.